josiahbjorgaard/mca-paper/README.md

 # Evaluation
 To evaluate the model, run an inference using pretrained model weights, then train a linear probe to fit a target property.

-To run a batch inference
+To run a batch inference:

 ```angular2html
 accelerate launch infer_accel_gpu.py <config_file_path>